naueramant/simon-stalenhag-wallpaper/README.md

 ## From this fork

-Made to work with KDE Plasma 5 desktop.
+Made original https://github.com/naueramant/simon-stalenhag-wallpaper work with KDE Plasma 5 desktop.

 ## How to use